Information Representation Fairness in Long-Document Embeddings: The Peculiar Interaction of Positional and Language Bias: Limitations

+First, our notion of information representation fairness relies on cosine similarity between document embeddings and standalone segment embeddings as a proxy for how strongly a segment is reflected in the global representation.
+While this operationalization enables a tractable and model-agnostic evaluation, it does not directly measure intrinsic contribution of segments to the embedding.
+In particular, cosine similarity is sensitive to properties of the embedding space and scaling, and thus to some extent may conflate representational alignment with true information contribution.
+Consequently, our fairness metric should be interpreted as a relative measure under a fixed probing representation, rather than a definitive characterization of segment-level influence.

-First, our analysis is restricted to \emph{encoder-based} long-context embedding models.
+Second, our analysis is restricted to \emph{encoder-based} long-context embedding models.
 While these models are widely used in embedding-based retrieval systems, decoder-based and hybrid architectures may exhibit different positional and language bias patterns.
 Extending the proposed evaluation framework to other embedding paradigms, including instruction-tuned or generative embedding models, remains an open direction.

-Second, our evaluation relies on a multilingual comparable corpus constructed from Wikipedia articles.
-Although this design allows us to control semantic content across languages and systematically isolate positional effects, Wikipedia articles differ from real-world long documents such as newspapers, reports, or legal texts in structure, discourse style, and noise.
+Third, our evaluation relies on a multilingual comparable corpus constructed from Wikipedia articles.
+Although this design allows us to control semantic content across languages and systematically isolate positional effects, Wikipedia articles differ from real-world long documents such as reports, or legal texts in structure, discourse style, and noise.
 As a result, the absolute magnitude of the observed biases may differ in applied settings, even if the underlying mechanisms persist.

-Third, we deliberately focus on \emph{representation-level} effects and do not evaluate downstream task performance.
-Our notion of information representation fairness is defined geometrically in terms of cosine similarity and discoverability in embedding space, independent of specific retrieval or ranking pipelines.
-While this abstraction allows for task-agnostic diagnosis, future work is needed to connect representation-level fairness more directly to end-task outcomes in realistic retrieval systems.
+Fourth, we focus on representation-level effects and do not evaluate downstream task performance.
+Our notion of information representation fairness is defined geometrically—via cosine similarity and discoverability in embedding space—independent of any specific retrieval or ranking pipeline.
+While this abstraction enables task-agnostic diagnosis, future work should connect these findings to end-task outcomes in realistic retrieval systems.
+Early indications suggest the method is effective in downstream retrieval scenarios, but thorough evaluation remains for future work.

-Fourth, our proposed attention calibration method is evaluated primarily on a single embedding model (mGTE) that uses pooling-token representations.
+Fifth, our proposed attention calibration method is evaluated primarily on a single embedding model (mGTE) that uses pooling-token representations.
 While the method is conceptually model-agnostic and operates entirely at inference time, its effectiveness for other architectures and pooling strategies calls for further empirical validation by future work.

 Finally, our study focuses on positional and language biases but does not consider other potential sources of representational inequality, such as topic frequency or domain mismatch.
 While prior work has examined how differences between naturally written text and LLM-rewritten text in various tones can affect embeddings \citep{writingstylematters2025}.
 Understanding how such biases interact with positional and language effects in long-document embeddings is an important avenue for future research.